j-dexter/data-science-for-business-with-R/02_Data_Understanding/data_understanding_philosophy.md

           2. **Objective:** High-Level understanding of My Data -- E.g., missing values, feature distribution(s), etc.
           3. **Pro-Tip:** Separating your data by data type (numerical vs. categorical) is a great way to investigate properties of the data.
 This is really the first attack on understanding my data. **These two data-types should be thought about differently.**
               * **Character Data (or Factor)** is typically categorical: Consider each & if there is anything interesting individually.
+                  * **Pro-Tip:** If the number of unique categorical features is large, consider creating an "other" category.
               * **Numeric Data:** Can be analyzed by its distribution (mean, std dev, & quantiles) -- It's a bit more descriptive b/c of these summary statistics.
 Keep an eye out for Numeric Data that may be better suited for categorical data (e.g., they have levels)
       * EDA Part 2: Explore Data Visually -- Visual Data Analysis w/GGally::ggpairs()
         * Investigate the Predictor/Target Relationships.